Trump Got Us Into This Shutdown, GOP Doesn’t Want His Help Getting Out of It

 Both Democrats and Republicans in favor of striking a bipartisan immigration deal made pleas for Trump to ignore the advice of his aides and talk with them directly.

-On Sunday Republican Senator Lindsey Graham — who seems keenly aware that Trump responds to what people say about him in the media — said that in a meeting last week, Trump saw a handout from his own staff requesting $18 billion in border-security spending and scoffed “I could do it for less.”
+On Sunday Republican senator Lindsey Graham — who seems keenly aware that Trump responds to what people say about him in the media — said that in a meeting last week, Trump saw a handout from his own staff requesting $18 billion in border-security spending and scoffed “I could do it for less.”
 Graham continued: “So what does the White House staff do a couple of days later?
 They pitch a proposal for $33 billion.
 That’s just not credible.”

 The senator also suggested to reporters that the president is letting himself be manipulated by White House senior policy adviser Stephen Miller, an immigration hard-liner.